Answered! Jump to accepted answer.

 Regarding the example, "Vous faites tous vos devoirs?", instead of "Are you all doing your homework?", I'd have thought the translation would be "Are you doing all your homework?".
 Could it not be?

-This relates to:Conjugate faire in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate faire in Le Présent (present tense)"

 Kwiziq language super star